Picovoice/picovoice/sdk/rust/README.md

 ```

 The sensitivity of the Porcupine (wake word) and Rhino (inference) engines can be tuned
 using the `porcupine_sensitivity()` and `rhino_sensitivity()` methods respectively.
-It is a floating point number within
-[0, 1].
-A higher sensitivity value results in fewer misses at the cost of (potentially) increasing the erroneous
+They are floating point numbers within [0, 1].
-inference rate.
+A higher sensitivity value results in fewer misses at the cost of (potentially) increasing the erroneous inference rate:

 ```rust
 let mut picovoice = PicovoiceBuilder::new(